-Medical items that a child needs such as glasses, wheelchairs, hearing aids, etc. are the responsibility of Medicaid, if the child is Medicaid eligible, with DCBS being the last alternative for payment.
+Medical items that a child needs such as glasses, wheelchairs, hearing aids, etc. are the responsibility of medicaid/managed care organization , if the child is medicaid eligible, with DCBS being the last alternative for payment.

 For all children receiving Medicaid, the cost of non-emergency medical transportation is supported by the Department of Medicaid Services, either through the regional transportation broker or managed care provider.